Victoria Duval: 2017: Comeback

 After more than two years of intermittently appearing on the tour, Duval returned to playing more regularly on the ITF Circuit starting in April 2017.
-She had immediate success in her first tournament back, reaching the semifinals at the $80K event in Indian Harbour Beach.
+She had immediate success in her first tournament back, reaching the semifinals at the $80k event in Indian Harbour Beach.
 Duval again entered the qualifying tournament for the US Open, but had to retire in the final round against good friend and fellow cancer survivor Allie Kiick.
-A few weeks after the Grand Slam tournament, she reached her first final in over three years at an $25K event.
+A few weeks after the Grand Slam tournament, she reached her first final in over three years at a $25k event.
 The following month, she reached the biggest final of her career at the Tennis Classic of Macon, losing to former top-30 player Anna Karolína Schmiedlová.
 With this result, Duval returned to the top 250 in the WTA rankings.

 Personal life

 During the 2014 Wimbledon Championships, it was announced that Duval had been diagnosed with Hodgkin's lymphoma.
 Having decided to remain entered in the tournament, she qualified into the main draw and there upset 29th seed Sorana Cîrstea in a three-set encounter.
 She subsequently lost in the second round and would return to the United States to undergo treatment.
 She completed her chemotherapy and announced in September 2014 that she is cancer free.